ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 translate the library into *Rust* and don't introduce regressions.

-In the product-level view, this is pretty similar to: create a new flight engine in a state-of-the-art techniques, put it in our current flights and make our flights soar!
+In the product-level view, this is pretty similar to: create a new flight engine by the state-of-the-art techniques, put it in our current flights, and make our flights soar!

 The goal is simple in high-level view, but the detailed process is hard.